rsksmart/RSKIPs/IPs/RSKIP383.md

 ## Abstract

 Everytime the POWpeg composition changes a migration takes place.
 This migration consists of three stages:
-- Preparation: A new POWpeg has been voted but the new POWpeg has no control yet.
+- Pre-activation: A new POWpeg has been voted but the new POWpeg has no control yet.
+The event `commit_federation` is emmited with the information of the upcoming POWpeg composition.
-- Activation: The new POWpeg is now active but the funds from the retiring POWpeg have not started to migrate yet.
+- Pre-migration: The new POWpeg is now active but the funds from the retiring POWpeg have not started to migrate yet.
 - Migration: The UTXOs from the retiring POWpeg are migrated to the active POWpeg

 Each of these stages have a certain duration set in Rootstock blocks to enable users and/or systems to act on them.